CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 Set `ALWAYS_REBUILD=true` in `settings/.env` to rebuild the frontend during application launch.
 The default `ALWAYS_REBUILD=false` skips that startup build; the install/update option continues to build the frontend.

+### Source updates

+**Update application from main** is menu option 11 and the direct `-Action Update` command.
+It requires a non-detached, clean checkout of `main` and runs `git pull --ff-only origin main`; it does not switch branches or modify local changes.
+This source update is separate from dependency install or frontend rebuild actions.

 ## Tauri desktop development